I hope you all had a wonderful Memorial Day Weekend!!

 NOTES: You could do this with a slow cooker, but you would not get the crispy skin that you get by roasting this meat, and in my opinion, that’s what made this SO good.

-My roast was almost 5 pounds and could feed about 7 people.
+My roast was almost 5 pounds and fed 7 people.

 Ree’s recipe calls for white wine vinegar, but I only had red wine vinegar.